Trond Sollied: Managerial career

 In 2005, one year before the end of Sollied's contract with Club Brugge, a video message was leaked to the Belgian press, in which Sollied stated that he left Brugge for Olympiacos.
 Sollied disputed that this video was released without his permission.
 It was only meant to be published after he had signed a contract, which was not yet the case according to him.
 In Belgium, this affair was seen as a trick to force Brugge to suspend his contract, to prevent Olympiacos from paying a hefty compensation.
 In a press release, Club Brugge stated that they had taken note of Sollied's decision to suspend his contract.
 Sollied was officially presented by Olympiacos chairman Socrates Kokkalis as the club's new manager.
 In his debut season, he won the league title and the Greek Cup, and was ranked ninth in Europe on UEFA's list of top coaches in 2006.
 He also achieved winning the league title in three different countries.
-In December 2006, after two disappointing Champions League seasons, with Olympiakos finishing fourth (last) at group stage on both occasions, chairman Kokkalis decided to sack Sollied, despite the club being at the top of the table of Greek Super League.
-Former Skoda Xanthi manager, Panagiotis Lemonis, was his replacement, returning to the club after 4 years.
+In December 2006, after two disappointing Champions League seasons, with Olympiakos finishing fourth (last) at group stage on both occasions, chairman Kokkalis decided to sack Sollied, despite the club being at the top of the table of Super League Greece.
+Former Skoda Xanthi manager, Takis Lemonis, was his replacement, returning to the club after 4 years.

 In June 2007, Gent confirmed the return (after seven years) of Sollied as club manager.
 He led the team to the Belgian cup final in 2008.
 On 15 March 2008, it was confirmed that Sollied had signed a two-year deal with Dutch club Heerenveen.
 As per 9 December 2008, the press stated that Sollied was a strong candidate to coach the national Norwegian team.

 On 31 August 2009, Heerenveen announced Sollied's dismissal.

 On 19 November 2009, MKE Ankaragücü made an official statement that they hired the Norwegian manager however Sollied publicly stated that he has not signed a contract with the Turkish club.

 Instead he signed for Al-Ahli, where he was fired after only three matches in 2010.

 On 3 January 2011, Sollied signed a contract with the Belgian First Division-team Lierse to save the club from relegation.
 With one point against his old club, Club Brugge, in the decisive round, Lierse was saved from relegation.